-'This Is Us' Season 3 Will Turn Miguel Into A Fan-Favorite Character, According To The Creator
+'This Is Us' Season 3 Will Seriously Have You Rooting For Miguel, According To The Creator

 There is only one beloved Jack Pearson, which is why fans don't like Miguel in This Is Us.
 Audiences have watched Miguel (Jon Huertas) fill Jack's (Milo Ventimiglia) role in Rebecca's (Mandy Moore) life since his tragic death, but there are still lingering questions around why and how their partnership started.
 According to show creator Dan Fogelman in an interview with Deadline, This is Us Season 3 will have fans rooting for Miguel — and they may start loving Miguel.